opensha/ucerf3-etas-launcher/doc/configuring_simulations.md

 ### Reset UCERF3 Fault Sections

-Specify any UCERF3 fault surfaces to reset (in an elastic rebound sense) with `--reset-sects <id1,id2,...,idN>`.
+Specify any UCERF3 fault surfaces to reset (in an elastic rebound sense) for the mainshock with `--reset-sects <id1,id2,...,idN>`.
 You can also construct a finite-surface for the primary rupture from these sections with the `--finite-surf-from-sections` option.
+This can also be done for other events with `--reset-sects <event-id>:<id1,id2,...,idN>`.

 ### Use custom mainshock ETAS parameters or magnitude

-You can override the ETAS k, p, and c parameters for the mainshock only with the `--mainshock-etas-k <value>` (Log10 units), `--mainshock-etas-p <value>`, and `--mainshock-etas-c <value` options.
-You can also override the magnitude of the mainshock with `--mod-mag <mag>` or for other events with `--mod-mag <event-id:mag>`, e.g. `--mod-mag ci38443183:6.48`.
-You can repeat the `--mod-mag <event-id:mag>` argument multiple times to specify magnitudes for multiple ruptures.
+You can override the ETAS k, p, and c parameters for the mainshock only with the `--event-etas-k <value>` (Log10 units), `--event-etas-p <value>`, and `--event-etas-c <value>` options.
+You can also override the magnitude of the mainshock with `--mod-mag <mag>`.
+You can also override these values for any events with the format `--argument <event-id>:<value>`, e.g. `--mod-mag ci38443183:6.48` or `--etas-event-k ci38443183:-2.5`.
+You can repeat these options multiple times to specify values for multiple ruptures.

 ### Other options